anna-hope/rye-uv-workshop/README.md

 So, if you want to try more complex things...

+- Try setting up your own project with uv or Rye.
+Maybe something with more complex dependencies like `numpy`, `polars`, `pandas`, or `pytorch` and `tensorflow`, if you're into those things.
+Was it more difficult than using `pip` or `conda`?
+Is there anything that Rye or uv did that made it less painful? *More painful?*

-Try adapting an existing Python project (maybe on of your own, or a project you like, say ...
+- Try adapting an existing Python project (maybe on of your own, or a project you like, say ...
 [Blaggregator](https://github.com/recursecenter/blaggregator)) to use either Rye or uv.

-If you do, let me know how it goes.
+If you do any of the above, let me know how it goes.
 How was the experience?
 What were the rough parts?
 Did you encounter any particular quirks of either Rye or uv in the process?

 #### Links to documentation to help